use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/mapping.md

 }
 ```

-Furthermore, it follows that mapping values do not have a contiguos storage layout and it is
+Furthermore, it follows that mapping values do not have a contiguous storage layout and it is
 not possible to iterate over the contents of a map.